salehmiri90/AnsibleCisOps/CIS_winserver2022_21H2/README.md

 ⭐ Check the files are exist in the destination path `cd /etc/ansible` then `ll`.

 ### Step 2: Defining Hosts Variables
-⭐ Set a hostname for your Windows server on your control node's hosts file located in `vi /etc/hosts` for example `192.168.1.1  winodws-template`.
+⭐ Set a hostname for your Windows server on your control node's hosts file located in `vi /etc/hosts`.

+As example `192.168.1.1  winodws-template`.

 ⭐ Try to ping the dns name on your control node and be sure that it set properly using `ping winodws-template`.